Gainesville, Florida: Public libraries

 The Alachua County Library District provides public library service to Gainesville and to all of Alachua County.
-The Library District has reciprocal borrowing agreements with the surrounding counties of Baker, Bradford, Clay, Columbia, Dixie, Gilchrist, Lafayette, Levy, Marion, Putnam, and Union.
+The Library District has reciprocal borrowing agreements with the surrounding counties of Baker, Bradford, Clay, Columbia, Dixie, Gilchrist, Lafayette, Levy, Marion, Putnam, St. Johns, Taylor, and Union.
 These agreements are designed to facilitate access to the most convenient library facility regardless of an individual's county of residence.